 Memory to ASRC to peripheral audio path is involved in 7.1 audio codec driver.
-In 7.1 audio sound card, a new device with the name of CS42888\ASRC is specified for playback with ASRC.
-The steps below show the flow of calling ASRC to memroy to peripheral:
+In 7.1 audio sound card, a new device with the name "cs42888audio [cs42888-audio], device 1: HiFi-ASRC-FE (\)" is specified for playback and capture with ASRC.
+The steps below show the flow of calling ASRC to memory to peripheral: